radapdal/process/webdevelopmentworkflow.md

 #### Dev Flow

-The Ready list and Dev are now ready.
-Begin by simply moving an issue to Dev In Progress.
+The Ready list and Devs are now ready.
+Begin by reviewing the definitions, add the estimate in hours, then move issue to Dev In Progress.

 > **Start development**
 >
 > `DEV READY` -> `DEV IN PROGRESS`

 There will be a lot of times wherein upon development, some criteria will not be met due to difference in systems and expectations.
 Definitions are not set in stone and was created to be a guide before starting work.
-Communicate the change to the Dev Lead and check if it is within expected outcome, relay to the Dev Lead and update the definition.
+Communicate the problem to the Dev Lead and check if it is within expected outcome and merits a definition update.

 After fulfilling the issue requirements in the target environment, push the issue to its next state.